The new Ofsted Inspection Framework speaks a lot about Curriculum.

 In this article, we hope to help answer these questions by looking at Amanda Spielman’s recent speech, the results of the Ofsted research project and the Ofsted School inspection Handbook.

-In a recent speech (10th July) at the Victoria and Albert Museum, Amanda Spielman was discussing the Ofsted research into Curriculum and what this means moving forward.
+In a speech in 2019 at the Victoria and Albert Museum, Amanda Spielman was discussing the Ofsted research into Curriculum and what this means moving forward.